solenya-group/solenya/README.md

 ## HTML History
 https://github.com/ReactTraining/history

-You'll want to keep your component's state in sync with the history.
-The sample app demonstrates integrating history to provide basic routing.
+The sample app demonstrates integrating history to provide routing.
+At its heart, routing is about mapping the path of a url to component state.
+By responding to history changes, you can set the state which will in turn render the correct view.
+Often the state in these cases is the name of the component or sub-component that should be rendered at the exclusion of its sibling components.

 ## Validation
 https://github.com/typestack/class-validator